 - They are not essentially ‘professional-looking’, so advertisers and brands won’t be so keen on partnering with you

 This is why it helps to have your own domain name and hosting because it can offer you a lot of benefits and possibilities (for such an affordable price!) and it saves you the hassle of doing transfers in the future (from free-hosted to self-hosted).
 So if you’re a part of the determined ones, let’s get you started on your awesome travel blog’s domain title or name!
-When brainstorming for this, here are the things that you should remember:

 - Make sure that it’s easy to remember — try to keep it short, too!
 Most of us have short attention spans anyway, so it’s a must to swiftly stand out from the crowd in order to be firmly remembered.
 Also, people want it fast and easy, that’s why it helps if your name would NOT take more than 2 seconds to type.
 Other things to take note of: